happycollision/articles/2023-01-02-variant-system/article.md

 contain a unique hash, we just let it upload and overwrite files with conflicting names.
-The end result is that our _new_ assets get uploaded with no conflict, _old_ assets are rewritten with the same content, and `{variantName}.json` file gets updated to point to the new build assets.
+The end result is that our _new_ assets get uploaded with no conflict, _old_ assets are rewritten with the same content, and `{variantName}.json` files get updated to point to new build assets.

 ### index.html